security-notes/infobyte-faraday-wiki/Installation-Guide.md

 In order to install Faraday's community version, you can use pip to install Faraday or you can clone the repository.

-Before installing Faraday, we recommend you to run Faraday inside a virtualenv (optional).
+Before installing Faraday, we need to run Faraday inside a virtualenv.
 In order to install and create a virtualenv, run the following commands:

 ```
 $ pip install virtualenv